lorensen/VTKExamples/src/Java/Images/Actor2D.md

 ### Description

-Example to demonstrate a actor that draws 2D data.
+Example to demonstrate an actor that draws 2D data.

 The object vtkActor2D is similar to vtkActor, but it is made to be used with two dimensional images and annotation.